Grand Theft Auto: The Trilogy – The Definitive Edition has arrived, with a surprisingly small wait between its launch and its release.

-Nintendo Switch players will get a few extra gameplay options.
-You’ll be able to control the camera and navigate menus using the system’s touch screen, plus gyro aiming will be included like in games such as Splatoon 2.
+Nintendo Switch players get a few extra gameplay options.
+You can control the camera and navigate menus using the system’s touch screen, plus gyro aiming will be included like in games such as Splatoon 2.

 Grand Theft Auto: The Trilogy visuals

 GTA: The Trilogy is not a full-scale remake of these classic open-world games, but they’ve all been given enough spit and polish to look noticeably better than their original counterparts.

 Rockstar confirmed that all three games get higher resolution textures.
 This gives everything from character models to vehicles a whole new level of detail.
 The lighting system has also been completely overhauled with enhanced shadows, reflections and more.

 Weather and water effects have been improved, and there are enchanted details in trees and foliage.
 These are small improvements that will make a sizeable difference.
 Not to mention an increased draw distance, this will likely be most noticeable in the sprawling world of GTA: San Andreas.

 On PS5, Xbox Series X and PC, the games can run in 4K resolution with “up to 60 fps” performance.
 Unfortunately, on the less powerful Nintendo Switch, the collection is capped at 30 fps.

 It’s still very obvious that these games aren’t 2021 releases, but the improvements made are more substantial than we expected.

 Grand Theft Auto: The Trilogy platforms